 I cherish those occasional 1 in 5 million (1/5,000,000) moments when you are intent on finding and photographing rare butterflies.
 Not all, in fact many/most end in frustration.

 This is such here.
-He’s an Erato Heliconian butterfly discovered in a heavily shaded glade in the National Butterfly Center in Mission, Texas.
+He’s an Erato Heliconian butterfly discovered in a heavily shaded glade in the National Butterfly Center in Mission, Texas near the border wall.
 Images of the ventral side of an Erato are few, and I cringe a tad when I view this one.
-I don’t Photoshop my work, so this will remain as you see it.
 There are soooo few such, making this image, the result of a failed in the camera light meter, even more disappointing.

 The flight from Atlanta to San Antonio, Texas, and the 4 hours drive to Alamo, Texas took some effort and expen$e.
 Missing this amazing opportunity?
 You tell me.